-This House-Museum opened its doors in 1997 after a very successful restoration that recovered all the splendour and legacy of past generations through the symbols and meanings found in the house.
+This House-Museum opened its doors in 1997 after a very successful restoration that recovered all the splendour and legacy of past generations through the symbols and meanings found in it.

 As soon as we enter we find a collection of incredible old coins that date back to the Andalusian period.